flant/addon-operator/HOOKS.md

 ### Synchronization for global hooks

-[Synchronization](https://github.com/flant/shell-operator/blob/main/HOOKS.md#synchronization-binding-context) is a first run of global hooks with "kubernetes" bindings.
-As with the shell-operator, it occurs right after the success of the global "onStartup" hooks, but the following behaviour is slightly different.
-By default, the addon-operator waits for hooks with `executeHookOnSynchronization: true` to finish before proceeding to "beforeAll" hooks.
-You can skip this waiting for bindings in parallel queues by setting `waitForSynchronization: false`.
+[Synchronization](https://github.com/flant/shell-operator/blob/main/HOOKS.md#synchronization-binding-context) is the first run of global hooks with "kubernetes" bindings.
+As with the Shell-operator, it executes right after the successful completion of global "onStartup" hooks, but the following behavior is slightly different.
+By default, the Addon-operator executes "beforeAll" hooks after the completion of hooks with `executeHookOnSynchronization: true`.
+Set `waitForSynchronization: false` to execute these hooks in parallel with "beforeAll" hooks.

 For example, a global hook with `kubernetes` and `beforeAll` bindings may have this configuration: